HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/README.md

 Here are some priliminary results:<br>
 ![Sparse Parameter Vector](https://github.com/HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/blob/main/Assets/h%20vector.PNG)
 ![Signal Rebuilt with Sparse Deconvolution](https://github.com/HongzhenGit/Information-Extraction-Methods-for-Terahertz-Spectra/blob/main/Assets/rebuilt%20signal.PNG)<br>
 The figure on the left is the sparse parameter vector for the sample on the right.
-We expected there would be only two non-zero peaks, however, there are 5 in the actual parameter vector, and 3 of them are very close.
+We expected there would be only 2 non-zero peaks, however, there are 5 in the actual parameter vector, and 3 of them are very close.
 In the following research, we need to improve the sensitivity of this sparse deconvolution method.